leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 can be set as a default per position, but can also be overwritten locally in individual courses, exercises, and tests.

-It presents data related to certificates achieved by accounts in courses, exercises, or tests.
-For a competence to appear, the current account must have the 'View certificates of other users' permission over that account in that object.
+The view presents data related to certificates achieved by accounts in courses, exercises, or tests.
+For a certificate to appear, the current account must have the 'View certificates of other users' permission over that account in that object.